Graduate Academic & Career Advising

 Concordia University Wisconsin employs a Faculty-Advising model whereby each student is assigned a faculty member from their respective program, as their Academic Advisor.
 This role provides students guidance on course selection, program opportunities, and support throughout each student’s studies.

-The Center for Academic Advising & Career Engagement operates from a learning-centered paradigm; in essence, through your advising experience you will learn several skills which complement your academic and professional preparation.
+The Center for Academic Advising & Career Engagement serves the career needs of graduate students, as well as alum.
 We recognize God created you on purpose, for purpose and thus strive to learn about your many talents, interests, and aspirations.
-Our goal is to help you develop an awareness of what makes you uncommon so you can harness those gifts to fully engage with meaningful learning opportunities in the classroom, in the community, and in the workforce.
-As with your academic experience, the ultimate responsibility is upon you – the learner – to fully engage in your educational and career pursuits.
-We will be with you every step of the way and simply ask that you keep us informed of questions, concerns, and changes to your plans as they arise, so we may best assist you along your journey.
+Our goal is to help you develop an awareness of what makes you uncommon so harness those gifts to fully engage with meaningful learning opportunities in the classroom, in the community and in the workforce.
+As with your academic experience, the ultimate responsibility is upon you—the learner—to fully engage in your educational and career pursuits.
+We will be with you every step of the way and simply ask that you keep us informed of questions, concerns, and changes to your plans as they arise, so we may best assist you along you journey.